 Given the current limitations of acoustic-based devices, a robust implementation of underwater acoustic networks (UANs) is still an open research field.
-An interesting theoretical overview of recent protocols for underwater networks is provided in (Pompili and Akyildiz, 2009), where the main advantages and disadvantages of various network designs are pointed out.
-Field examples of UANs with measured performance in the field are however scarce; results are available for vehicle-to-vehicle acoustic communication or one-to-many broadcasting (Hamilton et al., 2010), (Schneider and Schmidt, 2010b), or for partial network implementation as in (Petrioli et al., 2011).
-Lack of results are also due to the complexities of at-sea experimentations.
-On the other hand, it is well known that in the marine scenario, simulations are of limited value, being it very difficult to properly represent the constraints and disturbances of a real underwater environment, both for communication and for autonomous vehicle operations.
+An interesting theoretical overview of recent protocols for underwater networks is provided in Pompili and Akyildiz (2009), where the main advantages and disadvantages of various network designs are pointed out.
+Field examples of UANs with measured performance in the field are, however, scarce; results are available for vehicle-to-vehicle acoustic communication or one-to-many broadcasting (Hamilton et al., 2010; Schneider and Schmidt, 2010b), or for partial network implementation as in Petrioli et al. (2011).
+The lack of results is also due to the complexities of at-sea experimentations.
+On the other hand, it is well known that in a marine scenario, simulations are of limited value, as it is very difficult to properly represent the constraints and disturbances of a real underwater environment, both for communication and for autonomous vehicle operations.

-In the above context, the FP7 UAN project (UAN, 2012) was aimed at conceiving, developing and testing at sea an operational concept for integrating in a unique communication system submerged, surface and aerial sensors with the objective of protecting off-shore and coastline critical infrastructures.
+In the above context, the FP7 UAN project (UAN, 2012) was aimed at conceiving, developing, and testing at sea an operational concept for integrating submerged, surface, and aerial sensors in a unique communication system with the objective of protecting offshore and coastline critical infrastructures.
 The UAN project ended in 2011 with the UAN11 sea trial.
-In this paper we focus on the underwater network part of the project reporting the implemented solutions and the performance as measured in the field.
-We believe that the reporting of field performance is of value in itself, since it may allow to orient the research community towards either refinements or different approaches with the long-term objective of achieving operational implementations of underwater networks integrating AUVs.
-In order to properly assess the measured performance it is important to have a clear description of what has been implemented; therefore the paper reports in some detail the implementation choices and the rationale behind them, even if our implementation is mostly based on known protocols and technologies.
+In this paper, we focus on the underwater network part of the project, reporting on the implemented solutions and the performance as measured in the field.
+We believe that the reporting of the field performance is of value in itself, since it may enable the research community to orient toward either refinements or different approaches with the long-term objective of achieving operational implementations of underwater networks integrating AUVs.
+To properly assess the measured performance, it is important to have a clear description of what has been implemented; therefore, the paper reports in some detail the implementation choices and the rationale behind them, even if our implementation is mostly based on known protocols and technologies.